Zilliqa/ZIP/zips/zip-1.md

 ### Bech32 address format

-Other address format such as `Base32` were explored.
-However, `Bech32` address format turns out to be a better fit due to
+Other address format such as `base32` were explored.
+However, `bech32` address format turns out to be a better fit since:
 - its human-readable prefix explicitly conveys that the address is a Zilliqa address
 - it prevents confusion with Ethereum's checksummed address format